 When not working, Ed and his family enjoy the usual outdoor activities offered by Helena and the surrounding area—hiking, camping, fishing, hunting, skiing, etc.

 Dr. Jillian Dougherty earned her bachelor's and master's degrees in Animal Science from Texas A&M and her Doctorate of Veterinary Medicine from Mississippi State University.
 She has been practicing both small and large animal medicine in Helena since 2009.

-In addition to her work at the Animal Center, she is co-owner and partner of Capital Large Animal.
 Since May 2014, Dr. Dougherty has been a board member of the Lewis and Clark Humane Society.